By continue browsing you accept some data about your usage may be collected.

 I got the Logician INT-P personality in the 16Personalities online test.

 I currently work part-time as an Android Developer for Shape A/S, implementing both logic and layout changes for their clients' apps.
-The apps I worked on include Fitness World and OK - Tank, wash and park.
+The apps I worked on include Fitness World, OK - Tank, wash and park, Solar Mobile and Nordisk Film Biografer.
 My work at Shape has included:

 MK Media is a company holding two major italian online news websites, TuttoAndroid and TuttoTech.
 TuttoAndroid is the second biggest news source about everything regarding the Android ecosystem in Italy, while TuttoTech covers a wider range of technology-related topics and is growing at a fast pace.